resilient bay area (2017-present)

 Students have formed interdisciplinary teams and are working alongside community members to identify critical vulnerabilities in San Mateo and Santa Clara Counties and nurture participatory solutions that will strengthen the Bay Area's resilience to sea level rise, severe storms, flooding and earthquakes.

-30 students are currently in the Autumn Research Phase of our project, and will be presenting their work to the public on December 4th, 2017, at the Exploratorium in San Francisco (see Facebook event), as well as on December 11th, 2017 at Stanford (see Facebook event)
+30 students participated in the Autumn Research Phase of our project, and presented their work to the public on December 4th, 2017, at the Exploratorium in San Francisco, as well as on December 11th, 2017 at Stanford (see Facebook event).

 Interactive maps and photos from the project will be posted here, so keep checking back for updates, or subscribe to our newsletter to get updates in your inbox!
 To reach the teaching team, email email@example.com.

 Each of the five student teams in the class dived into unique risks and stakeholder assessments in their regions.
 They have crafted a subset of their findings into ESRI Story Maps which can be viewed online.
 Click on the maps below to be redirected to a new window.
 Note that all maps represent academic work in draft form.

 Sabine Loos is a second year civil engineering graduate student studying urban risk and resilience.
 Her research focuses on post-disaster damage detection using remote sensing data.
 She is excited to extend her experience in disaster risk management to the Bay Area.